darakian/ddh/README.md

 * the ddh binary will then be at target/release/ddh

 ## Features
-DDH supports outputting to human readable `standard` output and to machine parsable `json`.
+DDH supports both `standard` output for human comprehension and parsable `json` output for machines.

 ## Example
 ```